mazaoshe/shutter-coach/content/posts/json-processing.md

   - "data"
   - "Code Example"
 slug: "go-json-processing"
-keywords: "Go JSON processing, JSON encoding decoding, Go encoding/json package, JSON marshal unmarshal example"
+keywords: "Golang JSON processing, JSON encoding decoding, Go encoding/json package, JSON marshal unmarshal example, Golang data serialization"
 ---

-## JSON Processing in Go
+## JSON Processing in Golang

-Learn how to encode and decode JSON data in Go using the encoding/json package with structs and maps.
+Learn how to encode and decode JSON data in Golang using the encoding/json package with structs and maps.
+This practical Golang code example shows you how to handle JSON serialization and deserialization in Go programming.

 ```go
 package main